JvanKatwijk/qt-dab/README.md

-The buttons and other controls on the main widget are equipped with *tool tips* briefly explaining the (in most cases obvious) function of the element.
-(The tooltip on the copyright label shows (a.o) the date the executable was generated.)
+The buttons and other controls on the main widget are equipped with *tool tips* briefly explaining the (in most cases obvious) function of the element (the tooltip on the copyright label shows (a.o) the date the executable was generated.)

 The elements in the **left part** of the widget, below the list of services, are concerned with selecting a channel and service.